Menu Close

 Graying U.S. Population Will Require More Healthcare Facilities

-As the largest generation of Americans in history hits the “golden years,” the healthcare industry will require an increasing number of medical buildings.
-Aging baby boomers will require more clinics, nursing homes, pharmacies, physical therapy facilities, physician and specialists offices, testing facilities and labs, and urgent care offices for treatment.
+As the largest generation of Americans in history hits the “golden years,” the healthcare industry will require an increasing number of steel medical buildings.
+Aging baby boomers will require more clinics, nursing homes, pharmacies, physical therapy facilities, physician and specialist offices, testing facilities and labs, and urgent care offices for treatment.

 Smiling pharmacist assists elderly woman at pharmacy counter under the heading "Impact of Aging Population on U.S. Healthcare"“Baby boomers”— those born between 1946 and 1964— are the largest segment of the U.S. population, 78 million strong.